-The 92-member St. Olaf Orchestra is one of the premier ensembles at St. Olaf College, a four-year college of the Evangelical Lutheran Church in America known for its excellence in music.
+The 95-member St. Olaf Orchestra is one of the premier ensembles at St. Olaf College, a four-year liberal arts college in Northfield, Minnesota, known for its excellence in music.
 Recognized both nationally and internationally, the St. Olaf Orchestra strives for the highest professional standards.

 Richard Ostling of Time magazine said, “I’ve always known about the great St. Olaf Choir, but when I tuned into the St. Olaf Christmas Festival (on National Public Television) I was astonished by the music of the St. Olaf Orchestra.
 It has to be one of the best college orchestras in the nation.”

 The St. Olaf Orchestra is a full symphony orchestra, rich in international artistry and tradition, and known for its enthusiastic and passionate performances.
 Founded in 1906, the 85-member ensemble has been heralded as one of the best collegiate orchestras in the country, and received the 2013 and 2018–19 American Prize in Orchestral Performance among colleges and universities.